EquiMed logo.

 Causes

 The cause of sesamoiditis is stress to the sesamoid bones during high-speed exercise, possibly coupled with a faulty blood supply to the bone.
-Faulty blood flow is aggravated by concussive jolts, and, combined with the stress on ligament attachments, results in inflammation, pain, and demineralization of bone.
+Faulty blood flow is aggravated by concussive jolts, and, combined with the stress on ligament attachments, results in inflammation, pain, and demineralization of the bone.

 Prevention